Aravind-Sundararajan/gdscript-docs-maker/README.md

 If you want to generate the JSON and convert it manually, there are three steps involved:

 1. Copying the GDScript files to your Godot project:
-    - `./godot-scripts/Collector.gd` and `./godot-scripts/ReferenceCollectorCLI.gd` or `./godot-scripts/ReferenceCollectorCLI.gd` for Godot 3
+    - `./godot-scripts/Collector.gd` and `./godot-scripts/ReferenceCollectorCLI.gd` for Godot 3
-    - `./godot-scripts/CollectorGd4.gd` and `./godot-scripts/ReferenceCollectorCLIGd4.gd` or `./godot-scripts/ReferenceCollectorCLIGd4.gd` for Godot 4
+    - `./godot-scripts/CollectorGd4.gd` and `./godot-scripts/ReferenceCollectorCLIGd4.gd` for Godot 4
 2. Running the GDScript code with Godot, either from the editor (`ReferenceCollector.gd` / `ReferenceCollectorGd4.gd`) or by calling Godot from the command line (`ReferenceCollectorCLI.gd` / `ReferenceCollectorCLIGd4.gd`).
 3. Running `gdscript_docs_maker` on the reference.json file that Godot generated in the previous step.

 <!-- TODO: turn into a note block on the website. -->

-**Note**: to parse and collect data from GDScript code, we rely on the GDScript language server that's new in Godot 3.2.
+**Note**: to parse and collect data from GDScript code, we rely on the GDScript language server that's new in Godot 3.2 and available in Godot 4.3+.

 ### Converting JSON